 The City of La Crosse Parks, Recreation and Forestry is proud to offer a wide variety of senior programs and excursions.
 Day excursions offer seniors a hassle-free way to enjoy trips to theater shows, museums and other tours by providing transportation.
 Excursions are always changing to ensure there is something for everyone.
-While the excursions are remote experiences, the senior programming classes take place in the city at a number of facilities.
-The future of those facilities has changed drastically in the past year.
+While the excursions are remote experiences, the senior programming classes took place in the city at a number of facilities.

 Historically, the City of La Crosse has assisted with the operation and maintenance of buildings on both the south and north side of the city for senior programming.
 Additionally, the County of La Crosse and several other entities have offered a plethora of programming options in alternate City of La Crosse facilities.
-As program needs expand with the consistent growth of senior populations and recent closure of the South Side Senior Center, these current facilities have become inadequate in serving the needs of the community.
-As a result of these growing needs, the City of La Crosse Parks, Recreation, and Forestry Department is focusing additional efforts on providing a plan to offer an active future for the seniors of our community.
+As program needs expand with the consistent growth of senior populations and recent closure of the South Side Senior Center, these current facilities had become inadequate in serving the needs of the community.
+As a result of these growing needs, the City of La Crosse Parks, Recreation, and Forestry Department focused additional efforts on providing a plan to offer an active future for the seniors of our community at one central location.

-The Parks, Recreation, and Forestry Department has partnered with the La Crosse Library and La Crosse County to better create a strategic plan addressing the future approach to La Crosse senior programming.
-This partnership will eliminate duplication of services and minimize current staff overlap.
+The Parks, Recreation, and Forestry Department partnered with the La Crosse Library and La Crosse County to better create a strategic plan addressing the future approach to La Crosse senior programming.
+This partnership eliminated the duplication of services and minimized current staff overlap.
 With expanded programming comes a needs assessment for both activities and physical space for such activities.
 Undoubtably, the City of La Crosse requires additional space for the deserved expansion of these recreational opportunities.
 What this future facility may include has yet to be determined.
 It is the strong feeling of the city departments and county programs that a partnership will create a singular coalition best suited to collect input and formulate information for future decisions.

-The new location for these senior programs will be held at 1407 Saint Andrews Street.
-The approximately 8,000 square foot location will not only allow for current programming, but also create opportunities for additional senior outreach.
-While this partnership matures, other location possibilities will have the necessary time to be thoroughly vetted.
+The new location at 1407 Saint Andrews Street opened in the spring of 2021.
+The approximately 8,000 square foot location allows for current programming, but also creates opportunities for additional senior outreach.
 With the ability to extend the lease, any necessary future capital campaigns will have time to fully reach funding goals.